The Family: A Proclamation to the World: Criticism

-The LGBT advocacy group Human Rights Campaign has cited the Proclamation as an indication that although telling families not to reject children due to their sexual orientation and telling members to treat them with love and compassion, the church restricts those who believe themselves to be gay, lesbian, bisexual, and transgender from fully integrating into the LDS Church if they act on their same-sex attraction.
-Those who do act on their feelings may be disciplined in various ways including excommunication.
-Because discipline is administered locally actual practice differs geographically.
+The LGBT advocacy group Human Rights Campaign has cited the proclamation as an indication that although telling families not to reject children due to their sexual orientation and telling members to treat them with love and compassion, the church restricts those who believe themselves to be gay, lesbian, bisexual, and transgender from fully integrating into the LDS Church if they act on their same-sex attraction.
+Those who do act on their feelings may be disciplined in various ways including excommunication, though this last form of discipline would be reserved for instances when someone has taken a course of action which is contrary to The Church's Law of Chastity.
+Because discipline is administered locally, actual practice differs geographically.